-Perhaps you suddenly find yourself considering homeschooling because your local school is not currently an option.
-(And I understand that we are using the term loosely here, but thanks for humoring me for the sake of those who find themselves at home with children who are usually in a school setting.)
+Perhaps you suddenly find yourself considering home-schooling because your local school is not currently an option.
+(And I understand that we are using the term loosely here, but thanks for humoring me for the sake of those who find themselves at home with children who are usually in a school setting.
+While the academics and curriculum freedom may not be the same, the parental involvement suddenly is.)
 Let me share a few basics that I hope will encourage and equip you.

 When you make the decision to homeschool because it suddenly seems to be your only choice, where do you even begin?